Stay safe on the roads this winter with our handy guide to driving during the colder months.

 7. Keep your distance

-Smith says motorists should always make a conscious effort to increase the space between their vehicle and the one in front.
+To avoid rear-end collisions or more serious accidents, it’s vital to increase the space between your vehicle and the one in front.

 8. Use your gears

-Selwyn Fernandes from LV= car insurance advises pulling away in a higher gear, "as this can prevent you doing a wheel spin.
+You can use your gears to adjust your speed.
+For example, pulling away in a higher gear can prevent you doing a wheel spin.

-And use your gears to slow down as this helps you keep control of your car".
+Conversely, you can use your gears to slow down too.
+This helps you keep control of your car.

 9. Keep a constant speed on hills